jenskutilek/fakelab/doc/truetype-hinting/index.md

 ![](tth-options-zones.webp)

-In this tab, important vertical heights are defined, to which parts of the glyph contours will be aligned, like baseline, x-height, cap height, and so on, each with another vertical position that should fit the glyphs’ overshoot amount.
-In the left half are the “top” zones, which are used on the top sides of the outlines, and in the right half are the “bottom” tones, which are used to align the bottom sides.
+In this tab, important vertical heights are defined, to which parts of the glyph contours will be aligned, like baseline, x-height, cap height, and so on, each paired with another vertical position that should fit the glyphs’ overshoot amount.
+In the left half are the “top” zones, which are used on the top sides of the outlines, and in the right half are the “bottom” zones, which are used to align the bottom sides.
 In the binary font, those both kinds of zones are not handled differently, though.

 Again, those values can be added and deleted manually, or copied from the PostScript “blue zones”, or copied from another file.